Saghen/blink.cmp/docs/configuration/keymap.md

 ### `enter`

-You may want to set `completion.list.selection = "manual" | "auto_insert"`.
-You can also set it per mode: https://cmp.saghen.dev/configuration/completion.html#list
+You may want to set `completion.list.selection.preselect = false`.
+See more info in: https://cmp.saghen.dev/configuration/completion.html#list

 ```lua
 ['<C-space>'] = { 'show', 'show_documentation', 'hide_documentation' },